ysyk2021/the-repeating-revolution-transforming-business-through-regular-assessment/src/chapter-2-3.md

-Chapter 2: Defining the Repeating Revolution: Creating a Plan for the Repeating Revolution
+Creating a Plan for the Repeating Revolution
 ==========================================================================================

 In order to successfully undertake a repeating revolution, it is important to create a plan that outlines the goals, processes, and tools for the initiative.
 In this chapter, we will explore the steps involved in creating a plan for the repeating revolution.